 Congress authorized the Picayune Strand Restoration Project in the Water Resources Development Act (WRDA) of 2007 and amended the authorization in the Water Infrastructure Improvements for the Nation Act (WIIN) of 2016.
 The purpose of the project is to restore and enhance the wetlands back to pre-development hydrology.
 The project is located in Collier County, south of I-75 and north of U.S. Highway 41 between the Belle Meade Area and the Fakahatchee Strand State Preserve.
-Implementation of the project will improve the water quality of coastal estuaries by moderating the large salinity fluctuations caused by freshwater point discharge of the Faka Union Canal.
-The project will aid in protecting the City of Naples eastern Golden Gate wellfield by improving groundwater recharge and help replenish the aquifer system.
+Implementing the project will improve the water quality of coastal estuaries by moderating the large salinity fluctuations caused by freshwater point discharge from the Faka Union Canal.
+The project will aid in protecting the City of Naples’ eastern Golden Gate wellfield by improving groundwater recharge, as well as help replenish the aquifer system.
 The project includes a combination of pump stations, spreader basins, canal plugs, and road removal.

 |Estimated Total Cost

 South Florida Water Management District (SFWMD)

 The South Florida Water Management District (SFWMD) initiated construction of the Picayune Strand Restoration project by plugging the Prairie Canal as part of the SFWMD Expedited Construction Plan.
 This effort also included the design for Merritt, Faka Union, and Miller pump stations.
 The Project Partnership Agreement (PPA) was executed in August 2009.

 The U.S. Army Corps of Engineers (Corps) awarded the Merritt Pump Station and Road Removal construction contract in October 2009.
 Pump station construction and road removal were completed in September 2014 and the facility was transferred to SFWMD in June 2016.